no0dles/hammerkit/docs/installation.md

 ## Homebrew

-With homebrew hammerkit can be installed on mac and linux (including windows with WSL).
+With homebrew hammerkit can be installed on macOS and linux (including windows with WSL).

 ```
 brew tap no0dles/hammerkit